 While walking through the tunnels you can see signs leading to places like Tiananmen Square and The Forbidden City, and there are also things like bunk rooms, restaurants and clinics.

-The tunnels are currently closed to tourists, but lets all cross our fingers they will open up again.
+The tunnels are currently closed to tourists, but let's all cross our fingers that they will open up again.
 Click here to read more about the tunnels.

 The Art District

 The 798 Art District is full of art galleries, shops and cafes.
-A lot of the art can be found in de-commisioned military factories, which gives the whole area a really cool vibe.
+A lot of the art can be found in de-commissioned military factories, which gives the whole area a really cool vibe.
 There are exhibits inside as well as outside, so pack up your camera in case you run across a colorful mural like the one below.